itteco/iframely-wordpress/iframely/readme.txt

 = I thought Iframely would wrap my URL into iframe? =

 That's not a purpose of the plugin.
 Iframely works with original URLs and will detect the frame's `src` itself.
 If you just want to use `<iframe>`, switch your editor to HTML format and past iframe code in there.

+= API key? =

+Iframely is powered by the cloud APIs.
+Getting embed codes requires connecting to multiple 3rd party servers, and packiging it all into your WordPress server would create unsustaible workload.
+This plugin is therefore integrating your WordPress with Iframely cloud.

+To be able to save your settings, you'd need to get your own API key.
+Get one by signing up at [iframely.com](https://iframely.com?from=wp).
+New API keys come with unlimited 30 days trial, and have a free tier option afterwards.
+Depending on your use, you may require a monthly [subscription](https://iframely.com/plans).

+However, API key isn't required if you just want to give Iframely a try.
+The plugin will work with the default settings, albeit only for new posts or if you manually edit/save posts with expired embed codes.

 = How do I resize my widgets? =